19 Career Options After Learning Japanese

 The Japanese language is necessary for this function if a company or brand wants to market its goods in Japan.

-You may need to live in Japan to oversee a company’s marketing team successfully.
+You may need to live in Japan to successfully oversee a company’s marketing team.
 Thus, you must be fluent in both written and spoken Japanese.

 There has recently been a surge in the need for sales executives and agents in Japan.